sequentialscott/Wireframe-CSS/README.md

 ##Installation
 Download and unzip the repository.
 Link your web page to wireframe.css.
 Also, make sure that the icon file (wf-sprite.png) is in the same directory as the CSS.
 (Or update the CSS to point to it.)
-To use the Angular directives, make sure your HTML includes the wf-directives.js file and your
+To use the Angular directives, make sure your HTML includes the wf-directives.js after the angular.js file and your
 Angular module injects it.
 For example:

 ```